raykolbe/DOMPDFModule/README.md

   5. open `my/project/directory/config/application.config.php` and add the following key to your `modules`:

      ```php
-     'DOMPDFModule',
+     'DompdfModule',
      ```
 #### Configuration options
 You can override options via the `dompdf_module` key in your local or global config files.
-See DOMPDFModule/config/module.config.php for config options.
+See DompdfModule/config/module.config.php for config options.

 ## Usage